NOG01/task-manager/README.md

 # Task Manager

-A simple task manager application written in Java.
+A task manager application written in Java.

 ## Description

-This project is a basic task manager application built using Java.
+This project is a task manager application built using Java.
 It allows users to create, manage, and delete tasks.
 The project includes a simple user interface to interact with the task management functionalities.

 ## Features